liana-p/narrat-engine/docs/guides/customising-ui.md

 ::: details Other UI Elements

-.dialog-container: Contains all the dialog
+`.dialog-container`: Contains all the dialog

 ![Dialog container](./css/elements/dialog-container.png)

-.dialog: The entire right-side box of the screen that is scrollable with all the dialog in it
+`.dialog`: The entire right-side box of the screen that is scrollable with all the dialog in it

 ![Dialog container](./css/elements/dialog.png)

-.menu-container
+`.menu-container`

 ![Menu container](./css/elements/menu-container.png)